JacobShepherd5735/Oklahoma_Municipal_Water_Dashboard/README.md

 * A standardization method to compare rates using a 6,000-gallon per month benchmark
 * A sample Python script for how to automatically update the hosted table used by the ArcGIS Dashboard
 * Automated GitHub updating for versioned CSVs
+* Documentation detailing the architecture of the dashboard and instructions for updating the data behind it
-* Documentation and instructions for installing and configuring this project to be expanded upon or used for other municipal utilities in the future.
+* Documentation and instructions for installing and configuring this project to be expanded upon or used for other municipal utilities in the future

 ### 2. Repository Structure
 ```